JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 # Acing the Software Engineering Interview

 For a while now I am having second thoughts on pursuing a career in the software industry.
 I did not roll into it naturally with a degree in CS.
-I initially pursued a degree in Business before I made the switch to Business & Information Technology.
-I discovered the wonderful world of Machine Learning along the way and slowly drifted towards becoming a Data Scientist / Software Engineer.
+I initially pursued a degree in Business before I made the switch.
+I discovered the wonderful world of Machine Learning drifted towards becoming a Data Scientist / Software Engineer.
 Yet, since leaving college I have done little with either.
 I have a high paying job at a defense contractor, but due to the nature of working on an established application my abilities are hardly utilized.
-I am a software developer not an engineer - it’s time to do something about.
+I am a software developer not an engineer - it’s time to do something about that!
-For some time, I have been interested on becoming a fully developed Data Scientist and Software Engineer.
-Recently I came across John Washam’s blog and GitHub page on how to ace the interview at a big company and decided I want do the same.
-However, John readily admits he made a few mistakes that he would undo if he could.
+For some time, I have wanted become a fully developed Data Scientist and Software Engineer.
+Recently I came across John Washam’s blog and GitHub page on how to 'ace the interview' at a big tech company and decided I want do the same.
+However, John readily admits he made a few mistakes.
 I intend to learn from them, and I hope you will too.
-This list of items will prepare you for becoming a Software Engineer and a Data Scientist at any software company.
-And just like John Washam’s aim high attitude, that includes Google, Apple, Amazon and Microsoft.
+This list of items will prepare you for becoming a Software Engineer and a Data Scientist.
+And just like John Washam’s 'aim high' attitude, that includes Google, Apple, Amazon and Microsoft.
 So essentially this list is structured into 2 knowledge parts: must know knowledge for being a Software Engineer and an introduction to Machine Learning.
 The list includes references to texts, web pages, YouTube videos, MOOCs and Books.
 I intend to go easy on reading books and just give you the essential list.
 Reading takes up a lot of time and I fear knowledge is not retained.
 The scope of this list is also paired down as much as possible.
+However, I should you practice coding for as much as possible.

 ## Short description of Goals